 Singapore's Prime Minister Lee Kuan Yew flew to Sofia last week (November 16) for a three-day visit to Bulgaria.

-Singapore's Prime Minister Lee Kuan Yew flew to Sofia last week (November 16) for a three-day visit to Bulgaria.
+Background: Singapore's Prime Minister Lee Kuan Yew flew to Sofia last week (November 16) for a three-day visit to Bulgaria.
 Coverage from Bulgarian Television includes his arrival and his talks with the Communist Party leader Mr. Todor Zhivkov -- discussions which ended with a statement affirming the common stance of the two countries in world affairs and holding out hopes for increased bilateral trade.

 SYNOPSIS: After his five-day visit to Rumania, Singapore's Prime Minister Lee Kuan Yew flew to Sofia last week to start a three-day official visit to Bulgaria, made at the invitation of the President of the Council of Ministers, Mr. Stanko Todorov, who led the reception at the airport.
 Ahead lay a packed three-day schedule of talks on trade and world affairs with Bulgarian leaders, together with visits to the country's national monuments and industries.